What are masala bonds? Why are its characteristics? Read further to know more.

 Note: The Chinese bonds are named Dim-sum bonds after a popular dish in Hong Kong.
 The Japanese bonds are named Samurai after the country’s warrior class.

 In comparison, China has issued Dim-sum bonds for over $90 billion.
-The rising demand for Dim-sum bonds have promoted the use of the yuan in global trade and also provided investment avenues for yuan-holders outside of China.
+The rising demand for Dim-sum bonds has promoted the use of the yuan in global trade and also provided investment avenues for yuan-holders outside of China.

 Offshore rupee liquidity and secondary market trading are needed to be established for the masala bond market to become a sustainable source of funding for Indian issuers.
 An increase in secondary trading will happen when the number of issuances increases.
 This will help in setting a benchmark for future deals.